How to Grow Indoor Meyer Lemon Trees

 Here are just a few of my favorite things to do with Meyer lemons:

-- Squeeze them into your favorite drinks.
+- Squeeze them into my favorite drinks.

 - Make refreshing lemon ice.